edward-mn/happy-nlw/README.md

 :heavy_check_mark: Save page and Redirect - [Issue](https://github.com/edward-mn/happy-nlw/issues/15)
 - Created a **new page** to show that Orphanage was saved and **redirect** to Orphanages page.

-⚠ Change de alert to X0popup - [Issue](https://github.com/edward-mn/happy-nlw/issues/12)
+⚠ Change the alert to X0popup - [Issue](https://github.com/edward-mn/happy-nlw/issues/12)
-- Used x0popup to show for user that **has not marked** an orpahange at map
+- Used x0popup to show for the user that **has not marked** an orphange at the map

 🗺 Show the current location (City and State) on app - [Issue](https://github.com/edward-mn/happy-nlw/issues/11)
 - Used [Geolocation](https://developers.google.com/maps/documentation/javascript/examples/map-geolocation) to get a **City** and **State** current through of [Nominatim 🌍](https://github.com/osm-search/Nominatim)